 The Program has been in continuous implementation since 2000.
-It helped over 700 persons to develop their professional skills, which allowed them, for example, to implement the ISO standards in the Berdyansk City Hall, revive a local museum in Zaslavl or establish legal clinics at universities in Belarus.
+It helped almost 1000 persons to develop their professional skills, which allowed them, for example, to implement the ISO standards in the Berdyansk City Hall, revive a local museum in Zaslavl or establish legal clinics at universities in Belarus.

 We offer multifaceted support of development – individual study programs under the care of specialists, professional internships and participation in conferences, training courses, purchase of literature on the subject, a possibility of implementing own social mini-projects.